fluent/fluentd-docs-gitbook/plugins/output/README.md

 The default is 2

-The base number of exponencial backoff for retries.
+The base number of exponential backoff for retries.

 #### retry\_max\_interval